crowdresearch/daemo/README.md

     bash> python manage.py runserver

 As an alternative, using grunt toolchain, you can start the server as below.
-This will auto-compile SCSS using [LibSass](http://libsass.org/) and reload when changes are done.
+This will auto-compile SCSS using [LibSass](http://libsass.org/) and reload when changes happen for frontend.
+For LiveReload, please visit [how do I install Live Reload and use the browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for your browser.
+Pep8 styling issues will be identified for any python script modifications and notified in console.
 Port 8000 is used by default.
 If it is already in use, please modify it in Gruntfile.js

     bash> grunt serve